Every $ Accountable: The Dos and Don’ts of Programmatic KPI Setting

 Advertisers must be analytical and ensure robust ongoing governance.
 It starts with an audit.
 Assess whether KPIs are fit for purpose now and in the fast-approaching cookieless world.
 Then take a test-and-learn approach to establish and evolve programmatic measurement on an ongoing basis.

-For further perspectives and a lively discussion around KPI setting from experts in the industry, please sign up for ID Comms LIVE panel discussion: Every $ Maximized: Holding Programmatic Investment Accountable.
+For further perspectives and a lively discussion around KPI setting from experts in the industry, check out our panel discussion: Every $ Maximized: Holding Programmatic Investment Accountable.